 The Commission is now reviewing the information received during the consultation process.
-This information will be used to finalise the guide.
+This information will be used to finalise the supporting resources.

 1 February 2018